-Did Donald Trump Vote In The 2018 Midterms?
-He Didn't Go To A Polling Place To Cast His Vote In The Midterms
+Donald Trump Didn't Go To A Polling Place To Cast His Vote In The Midterms

 You (probably) voted.
 You know some of your peers voted.
 And you've likely seen dozens of celebrities post their "I Voted" stickers.
 But you're probably wondering: did Donald Trump vote in the 2018 midterms?
 After all, he seemed to tweet and talk about the event more than anybody else, right?
 Well, let's just say he didn't go to a polling place to cast his vote.